 - Gender Stereotypes – Employers cannot discriminate against employees due to stereotypes of their familial responsibilities.

 The Pregnancy Discrimination Act of 1978 was created as an amendment to the Civil Rights Act, intended to prevent the most common form of familial responsibility discrimination, known as “maternal wall” bias.
 Maternal wall bias is a bias against pregnant women and new mothers, which some employers see unfit for their job due to their new familial responsibilities.
-You can find more information on the Pregnancy Discrimination Act here.
+More information on the Pregnancy Discrimination Act can be found here.

 The Family and Medical Leave Act of 1993